michal-harish/drift/README.md

   - Filter and Select Interfaces should be done in Scala as this allows for passing mapper/select code around nicely
 * The protocol uses BIG_ENDIAN format as it is better suited for filtering comparsions
 * Trivial binary protocol with transparent LZ4 streaming compression is used, with following data types:
+* Each segment can be sorted at load-time with quick-sort and multiple segments are sorted with merge-sort at query time

     ID  Data Type      Size(bytes)      Description
     ...................................................................................................